With contributions by Darcy Lambert, Jessica Prince, and Rachel Hadley

 For instance, this year, I:

-- Gave some different folks a box spring, gel packs, Styrofoam coolers, moving boxes, and clothes hangers (and soon two nesting tables)
+- Gave some different folks a box spring, gel packs, Styrofoam coolers, moving boxes, sewing patterns, and clothes hangers (and soon two nesting tables)

 - Acquired the above perfect rolling computer bag, as well as candle-making supplies (thanks Laurie!), a frame, a bigger box spring (thanks Fia), two pots for plants, a toaster oven, a couple houseplants (thanks Susan), and as of two days ago, an audiobook.